Group of runners on a park road at dusk

 • nudge effort up in the last 10-20 minutes

 Think smooth and purposeful, not dramatic.
-You should feel like you are rolling a little faster, not trying to rescue a bad race.
+You are trying to roll a little quicker late in the run, not rescue a bad race.

 • gives you a late-run focus